pyxy-org/pyxy/README.md

 <hr>

 `pyxy` is lets you put HTML directly in Python code.
 You can think of it as JSX for Python.
-It builds on the fantastic work of [pyxl](https://github.com/dropbox/pyxl), which is a similar project that actually predates JSX.
+It builds on the fantastic work of [pyxl](https://github.com/dropbox/pyxl), which is a similar project predating JSX.
 Compared to pyxl, it takes a new approach that makes other tools do most of the work:

 * `parso` provides the tokenization and parsing